 - a.
 Encourage clubs to educate their members on the rules and conduct rules seminars for Judges, Hunt Masters, Hunt Directors and participants. - b.
 Study rules on the back of the scorecard and any revisions published on the website. - c.
 Remember to use good judgment.
-You are the person responsible to see that the hunt is run in a manner that is fair to all and that everyone is treated in a fair and equitable way.
-The Rulebook contains UKC's basic rules and policies.
-However, if you have any suggestions as to how to improve the hunts, please send suggestions to Field Operations at UKC.
+You are the person responsible to see that the hunt is run in a manner that is fair to all and that everyone is treated in a fair and impartial way.